Answering Questions Around Google Analytics Sunset & GA4

 What about my historical Google Analytics data?

 Many of the people I speak to mention the impending sunset date of Universal Analytics as a potential reason to panic about losing historical data.
 Given the dates that Google has published, many organizations are panicked that if they don’t do something right away, they will not have year-over-year data.
 In our industry, there is a fascination with year-over-year data, though I don’t see too many organizations that actually use it.
 Given new data retention policies, if your organization truly cares about historical data, it should already be feeding its analytics data to an internal data warehouse, so I would not panic over specific sunset dates.
-But if retaining historical data is important to your organization, it may benefit you to add your most important KPIs to a GA4 instance before July 1st (one year before Universal Analytics data collection is scheduled to stop) to be safe (you can also use Amplitude’s free GTM template (client-side or server-side) to send data to Amplitude in addition to GA).
+But if retaining historical data is important to your organization, it may benefit you to add your most important KPIs to a GA4 instance before July 1st (one year before Universal Analytics data collection is scheduled to stop) to be safe (you can also use Amplitude’s free GTM template ( or ) to send data to Amplitude in addition to GA).
 I think it is better to think about which platform you want to invest in for the future versus making a short-term decision based upon arbitrary dates put out by a vendor.
 I also have a feeling that given the angst around the sunsetting announcement there is a strong likelihood that Google eventually extends the Universal Analytics sunset date.

 Is the GA4 product ready?

 Many of the people I have spoken to have heard some rumblings that GA4 cannot address all of the use cases that are possible with Universal Analytics.
 It’s easy to find Twitter and LinkedIn posts describing shortcomings in GA4.
 Some describe it as “not yet ready for prime time” in my conversations.
-While it looks like GA4 has some cool improvements over Universal Analytics, there have been some concerns.
+While it looks like GA4 has some cool improvements over Universal Analytics, there have been .
 The following are some of the items that have come up in my conversations:

 • GA4 makes a shift from having many out-of-the-box reports to relying on the Exploration reporting interface.
 This new interface may ultimately end up being more powerful, but in the short-term could be jarring to previous Universal GA users (especially novices) and could require a lot of re-training